USCiLab/cereal/_includes/serialization_archives.markdown

 into objects.
 You can still hand edit values in objects, but you cannot append or deduct data from them.

-<span class="label label-warning">Important!</span>
-At this time cereal requires that the ordering of information in the XML archive match what is expected in the serialization functions.
-You may add data to dynamically sized containers (JSON arrays), but you cannot change the order of objects.

 The JSON serialization is powered by [rapidjson](http://code.google.com/p/rapidjson/).

+### Out of Order Loading

+The JSON archive, like the XML archive, supports out of order loading.
+For details on how this work, please see the discussion [above](#outoforder) for the XML archive.

 ### Binary output

 Just like XML, JSON archives support explicit binary output by encoding data in base64 strings.
-The syntax is identical to the above XML example using the functions `saveBinaryValue` and `loadBinaryValue`.
+The syntax is identical to the [above](#binaryoutput) XML example using the functions `saveBinaryValue` and `loadBinaryValue`.

 ---